Every story needs a villain and the villain I most often employ is religion.

 7. Religion makes you stupid

 Insanity is doing the same thing again and again expecting a different result.
-For fourteen centuries the Israelites practiced religion in the hope that it would earn them the favor of heaven.
+For fourteen centuries the Israelites practiced religion hoping to earn the favor of heaven.
 That’s 70,000 Sabbath’s to figure out it doesn’t work.
 Then Jesus came and fulfilled the righteous requirements of the law so that you might be justified by faith in him, and religion still says it all depends on you.

 8. Religion will kill you